daau/saga-scraper/README.md

 Data for both items and equipments are extracted.
 Data is exported to the `./export` directory.

+Read below for instructions on how to use this script.
+Alternaively if you're just interested in the scraped data, check the `./export` folder of this repository.
+Files containing a list of all the chairs in MapleSaga are also included, although that data was obtained through a combination of various scripts, OCR, and manual data cleaning.

 ## Data format
 The data is presented in .json format.
 Data entries are organized into the categories shown on the MapleSaga library website.